 For all residential properties, landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-If a tenant request repairs, they must put their request in writing to the landlord.
+If a tenant request repairs, they must put their request in writing immediately to the landlord.
 Beyond that, Georgia law does not dictate any specifics for the process of requesting repairs, only that they’re made in a time frame deemed “reasonable”.

 Tenant’s Options if Repairs Aren’t Made